 The EnvEast Doctoral Training Partnership (DTP) is funded by the Natural Environment Research Council (NERC).
 The DTP enables our PGR students to work on cutting edge research in the broad area of environmental science, at the same time as developing professional, technical and personal skills through a programme of enhanced multidisciplinary training opportunities.
-Led by our globally renowned School of Environmental Sciences, the partnership also includes the Universities of Essex, Kent and Plymouth, and 11 leading research centres such as the British Antarctic Survey, Marine Biological Association and Plymouth Marine Laboratory, and another 10 contributing partner organisations including the RSPB and the Forestry Commission.
+Led by our globally renowned School of Environmental Sciences, the partnership also includes the Universities of Essex and Kent, and 11 leading research centres such as the British Antarctic Survey, Marine Biological Association and Plymouth Marine Laboratory, and another 10 contributing partner organisations including the RSPB and the Forestry Commission.

-Undertaking an EnvEast DTP PhD studentship provides a gateway for our research students to make an impact on the major challenges facing contemporary society as well as their own career.
-EnvEast DTP and the Cambridge University Earth Systems Science (ESS) DTP have an alliance known as CEEDA (Cambridge-EnvEast Doctoral Alliance), which enhances the training and networking opportunities for our research students through joint events and symposia.
+EnvEast, ARIES, and the Cambridge University Earth Systems Science (ESS) DTP have an alliance known as CEEDA (Cambridge-EnvEast Doctoral Alliance), which enhances the training and networking opportunities for our research students through joint events and symposia.